toreau/Torello/README.md

 application.
 That's why the Presentation domain is also missing, because it's been slimmed down to the Application domain instead, because this being an API and all.

+### Authorization?

+Don't confuse _authentication_ and _authorization_.
+The former is _who_ you (potentially) are, while the latter is _what_ you can do.

+Partial authentication can happen inside controllers.
+Same as validation, this is _"soft authentication"_; we just make sure that the request is somehow authenticated.

+In the handler, however, the _"hard authentication and authorization"_ is done; we want to make sure that the request belongs to an authenticated entity (user) that _still exists_, and that the entity (user) is allowed to do what it tries to do.

+The thing is, you can have been authenticated at a point in time where you were allowed to be authenticated.
+But during the last hour or so, someone blocked your account.
+Therefore, on the controller level you are still _authenticated_, but the _handler_ should take care of what you are allowed to do no matter what.

 ## API overview